Professional organization of physiotherapists who have completed post-graduate training that meets international standards

 You can find a CAMPT-Certified physiotherapist in your area here.

 CAMPT is Canada’s member organization of IFOMPT, which is a special interest group of the WHO.
 IFOMPT was created as a subsection of the WHO to monitor and encourage a high level of standardized among orthopeadic physiotherapy worldwide.
 CAMPT monitors the quality of accepted educational programs in Canada to ensure the continually demonstrate these high standards.

-The World Health Organization (WHO) began when their Constitution came into force on 7 April 1948 – a date we now celebrate anually as World Health Day.
+The World Health Organization (WHO) began when their Constitution came into force on 7 April 1948 – a date we now celebrate annually as World Health Day.
 The organization is now more than 7000 people working in 150 country offices, in 6 regional offices and at headquarters in Geneva.
 Their goal is to build a better, healthier future for people all over the world.
 The WHO staff work side by side with governments and other partners to ensure the highest attainable level of health for all people.
-The WHO strives to combat diseases and promote the highest level of healthcare world wide.
+The WHO strives to combat diseases and promote the highest level of healthcare worldwide.

 World Confederation for Physical Therapy (WCPT)

 Founded in 1951, the World Confederation for Physical Therapy (WCPT) is the sole international voice for physical therapy, representing more than 350,000 physical therapists worldwide through its 112 member organizations.
 The confederation operates as a non-profit organisation and is registered as a charity in the UK.
 WCPT believes that every individual is entitled to the highest possible standard of culturally appropriate healthcare delivered in an atmosphere of trust and respect for human dignity, and underpinned by sound clinical reasoning and scientific evidence.
 It is committed to furthering the physical therapy profession and improving global health through: encouraging high standards of physical therapy research, education and practice, supporting the exchange of information between WCPT regions and member organizations, and collaborating with national and international organizations.